-The question of whether governments should intervene more or less in the markets has dictated debate for the past few decades.
-To some extent, this tiresome debate about the ‘free market’ represents the classic binary position of a lot of political discourse – a hook to hang your team shirt on, if you like.
+The question of whether governments should intervene more or less in the markets has dictated political debate for the past few decades.
+To some extent, this tiresome debate about the ‘free market’ represents the classic binary position of much political discourse – a hook to hang your team shirt on, if you like.

 But if we pull back the covers and expose the system, then we might all agree on one thing: the notion of the ‘free market’ is as mythical as the Minotaur.

 Civilisation by very definition, involves implementing and sustaining some rules of engagement.
 Otherwise, we would revert to beating each other with flints.
 With the exception of dysfunctional nation states, these rules of engagement are created by governments.
 So the market itself lives within a set of rules and regulations that define the parameters of our actions.

 At its core, a genuinely ‘free market’ would have to involve the free movement of labour.
 It would mean eradicating national borders.
 A genuinely free market would likely mean that all of our goods and services would come from very few providers, as the strong swallow up the weak.
 And it would mean that we would have to physically protect our properties from incursion, as a free market would equate to an absence of lawful property rights.